sdslabs/Rubeus/README.md

   * Awerere Physics collision system, the physics update engine using a homebrewed maths library i.e. Rubeus Maths Library (RML)
   * Symphony Audio Engine, audio effects and cueing engine using SFML as the backend.
   * Easy to use workflow, efforts are being made to release as little information to the user as possible without compromising flexibility.
-* v1.0 is available for use.
+* v1.0 and v2.0 are available for use.
-* v2.0 is a work in production.

 ## <a name=license>License